hoaiphun96/Bite/README.md

 # Bite
-Bite is an iOS app that allows user to search for food items and their information, then add it to their favorite and dislike food lists
+Bite is an iOS app that allows user to search for food items and their information, then add them to their favorite and dislike food lists

 ## App Specifications
 Bite is built using the latest XCode 9.2 version and is compatible with iOS version 10.3 and beyond